trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 - We don't want to pass a copy all the time
 - Large data that we do not want to copy
 - Modifying original data
-- What about datastructures with a variable size?
+- What about data structures with a variable size?

 ::right::